-Ikos has five hotels, four of which are in Greece, and the fifth hotel opened in Spain in May 2021.
+Ikos has seven hotels, five of which are in Greece, and two in Spain.
 They offer luxury accommodation, all-inclusive, and the option to book deluxe if you want even more luxury on your holiday.
-They also have plans to open another four hotels over the next few years in Majorca, Portugal.
-Corfu and Crete.
+They also have plans to open another two hotels over the next few years in Portugal and Crete.

 Sani is in Halkidiki on the Greek mainland, and it’s a resort which is made up of five luxury hotels, and a stunning marina.
 When booking you have the option to choose bed and breakfast, half board and full board.
 There are no all-inclusive options at Sani.